-In the UK there are only one or two insurers who will allow businesses to buy policies direct from them and not via a broker.
+In the UK, there are only one or two insurers who will allow businesses to buy policies directly from them and not via a broker.

-Main reason is insurers are unable to provide advice or a recommendation, unlike employee benefits brokers, so certain areas of the risk may be overlooked.
+The main reason for this is that insurers are unable to provide advice or recommendations, whereas employee benefits brokers can, so certain areas of the risk may be overlooked without a broker.

-It also limits the clients chances of getting the best price as the insurer will only provide a quote from their underwriters, excluding the other eight insurers in the market.
+It also limits the client’s chance of getting the best price, as the insurer will only provide a quote from their underwriters, excluding the other eight insurers in the market.

-How long will Group Life Insurance company take to pay my claim?
+How long will Group Life Insurance companies take to pay my claim?

-It depends what insurance company you have taken your policy with as certain insurers have an online death register which will means no death certificate is provided, speeding up the process significantly.
+It depends on which insurance company you have taken your policy with.
+Certain insurers have an online death register, which means no death certificate must be submitted – speeding up the process significantly.

-Most insurers will have the claim paid with five working days, it should only take longer for complication cases e.g. Death overseas, body repatriation, issues with T&C’s/eligibility. etc.
+Most insurers will have the claim paid with five working days.
+The only reason it would take longer would be for a complicated case, for example, death overseas, body repatriation or issues with T&Cs or eligibility.

 What is a Master Trust?

-It is designed to reduce the cost of arranging a trust, remove administration for employers and appoints the trustees of the trust to keep up to date with legal requirements such as HMRC reports etc.
+It is designed to reduce the cost of arranging a trust, remove administration for employers and it appoints trustees to keep up to date with legal requirements such as HMRC reports.

 What is a Catastrophic event limit?

-Underwriters will apply a catastrophic event limit to all Group Life insurances, which is based on the location of the company being insured.
+Underwriters will apply a catastrophic event limit to all Group Life Insurances, which will be based on the location of the company being insured.

-In the case of a catastrophe (terrorist attack, earthquake etc.) the limit applied is the maximum amount that will be paid to the insured employees.
+In the case of a catastrophe (such as a terrorist attack or earthquake), the limit applied is the maximum amount that will be paid to the insured employees.

-Businesses based in EC post codes will usually have a cap placed on the cover provided due to the saturated risk in that area.
+In the UK, businesses based in EC postcodes (in London) will usually have a cap placed on their available cover, due to the saturated risk in that area.

-Ensure your broker/independent financial adviser doesn’t allow your scheme to be under insured.
+Ensure your broker or independent financial adviser doesn’t allow your scheme to be underinsured.

 How long am I covered for under my Group Life Insurance?

-It depends on what age the termination age is set but usually this will be ‘state pension age’.
+It depends on what the termination age is set to, but, usually, this will be ‘state pension age’.